 7. When you've completed your beaded strap for your summer shoes, you will need to knot off the twine at the back of the design.
 To hold the knots permanently, add a dab of glue as I mentioned back in step 5.

 8. Turn over to reveal your very cool summer footwear embellishment - make as many as you need.
 Try summer shades of yellow, orange, blue and hot pink.
-I hope you've enjoyed reading my lens or article today, thanks for your visit.
+I hope you've enjoyed reading my article today, thanks for your visit.
 This was a lot of fun to make.
-If you love these types of crafts, come follow me with my various sites listed further down this page.

 For this project, I made use of some pretty glitter Perlers on the flip flop straps.
 When you use the glittered beads in your normal projects, you don't really notice the actual flecks of glitter once ironed and fused together unless they are placed right on the edge of your pattern.
 But on the straps of this design, they can be seen and look really pretty.
 You could also try metallic shades of gold or silver.